AFC Grants Application Guide

 4.2 Application Review

-• Demonstrating multi-sectoral partnerships (see Background & Context above);
+• Collaborative: showing partnerships across different sectors (see Background & Context).

-• You could describe how you will collect the feedback of the community members who attend an event; or
+• You could describe how you’ll collect feedback from community members who attend an event; or

-• You might have an evaluation plan for the initiative that you can share with us.
+• You might include an evaluation plan for your project that you can share with us.

 4.3 Project Learning & Reflection Process